ETH-NEXUS/gExcite_pipeline/README.md

 ### Dependencies

-Most of the software used in the default workflow can be installed in an automated fashion using Snakemake's [--use-conda](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#integrated-package-management) functionality.
+Most of the software used in the default workflow can be installed in an automated fashion using Snakemake's [--use-conda](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#integrated-package-management) functionality when running the pipeline.
-The following software needs to be installed manually.
+In case you would like to start from the raw sequencing data using cellranger processing, the following software needs to be installed manually.

 - [Cellranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger): Follow the instructions on the 10xGenomics installation support page to install cellranger and to include the cellranger binary to your path.
 Webpage: [https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/installation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/installation)